Our Grassroots History

 Parents advocated for eliminating styrofoam trays in all schools.

 Compostable trays replaced styrofoam trays (400,000 per year).

 - All nine public schools started compost pickup service by Black Earth Compost.

-- Kitchen staff began to compost food scrap.
+- Whitsons Food Service staff in LPS kitchens began to compost food scrap.

 - Students at three more elementary schools (Estabrook, Harrington, and Hastings) began to compost food waste, napkins and lunch trays.